In 1967, the colour was switched on for the first time in Great Britain, literally and metaphorically.

 Additionally, society at large, and the British cultural landscape, seemed more colourful when homosexuality was decriminalised on July 27th 1967.

-Referencing the colourful progress in Britain 50 years ago, Art & Hue has created a group of four pop art prints to add style to the iconic rainbow as well as a contemporary take on retro television for your walls.
+Referencing the colourful progress in Britain in 1967, Art & Hue has created a group of four pop art prints to add style to the iconic rainbow as well as a contemporary take on retro television for your walls.

 Available in three sizes and 29 colour options, choose from Rainbow, Pastel Rainbow (a delicate ice-cream palette), RGB (the three colours of the vintage TV screen spectrum), CMYK (the colours of printing), as well as 24 other colour choices.

 Copyright © Art & Hue ® 2017-2020.
 All rights reserved.

 To celebrate the birthplaces of classic films & television shows, Art & Hue presents Studios, a new collection of stylish pop art prints featuring the iconic architecture of British filming facilities.